Insights from Ikaria: a place where people are healthier than us and live on average 10 years longer

-Food is one of the most important ingredients to longevity.
+Food is important although not the most important ingredient to longevity.
 Ikarians eat real food, mostly what they grow, not fast food, junk food or packaged food but fresh, unprocessed food full of vital energy.
 There are no multi-national fast food outlets, only family owned restaurants, café’s, produce stores and family businesses.
 They support one another in business and in life.

 Two of the most remarkable daily habits involved a high dose of olive oil at every meal and home made red wine.
 95% of Ikarians grow grapes and make their own wine.
 According to Thea of Thea’s Inn, our local guide and where we ate daily, Ikarian people never drink alone, they do not drink to get drunk, they drink with company and to have fun.
 They rarely over consume as it is not condoned by the people to be unruly or behave badly.
 They don’t need lock out laws because they set the standard they need to be sustainable.

 The first insight; the community self regulate.
 They do not rely on the government or police to enforce laws, they have their own unwritten laws and people in the community step in to sort things out when individuals go off the rails.
 They self manage, take responsibility and have an understood tolerance level.

 Purpose is important in all Blue Zones.
 Everyone has a purpose to fulfill in Ikaria.
 It could be the vegetables they produce, the family they take care of, the business they run, the wine they make or the community they support.